 ISO 27701:2019 – Privacy Information Management System (covered by EDG)

 BizSAFE Consultancy Services

-Companies in Singapore looking to attain consultancy for BizSAFE certifications either to apply for project tenders or just to keep their company workplace safe in general can do so with us.
+BizSAFE is a five-step programme to help your company to build up capabilities in addressing workplace safety, health and security.
+Companies in Singapore looking to attain consultancy for BizSAFE certifications either to apply for project tenders or just to keep their company workplace safe, in general, can do so with us.
 Our BizSAFE consultancy services include the preparation and submission of documents to the Workplace Safety and Health Council (from BizSAFE 3 onwards).